Palace of the Soviets: After the demolition (1941–1956)

 Of the three titular architects of the palace, Vladimir Shchuko died in 1939, and Vladimir Helfreich moved on to other projects, which included one of the "sisters".
 Boris Iofan tried to secure the contract for the main building of Moscow State University, but fell out of favor.
 The university contract, along with all preliminary work by Iofan's team, was awarded to Lev Rudnev.
 Iofan remained in charge of the unbuilt palace and was instructed to decrease the size and cost.
 From 1947 to 1956, he presented six new proposals.
-The 1947–1948 variant decreased to 320 m in height and 5.3 million cubic meters in volume.
+The 1947–1948 variant decreased to 320 m in height and 5.3 million cubic meters (7 million cu. yd.) in volume.
 The 1949 variant retained same height, with a further decrease in volume.
 In 1952–1953, the completion of the "seven sisters" freed up resources and the palace expanded to 411 m; in 1953 it decreased again to 353 m.

 On 30 November 1954, Nikita Khrushchev launched a public campaign for the mass construction of affordable housing, and against the "excesses" of Stalinist architecture.
 Khruschev had no preference for a particular style, but his speechwriters and consultants carefully guided him towards modernist views.
 The former elders of Stalinist architecture did not dare to object and accepted the new reality.
 One year later, the "excesses" were condemned in a joint decree of the party and the Soviets, and in 1956 the government dissolved the last refuge of Stalinist art—the Academy of Architecture.
 The almost forgotten Palace of the Soviets was not mentioned in any of the debates and decrees.
 Iofan did not want to give up yet.
 Aided by Helfreich and his new partner Mikhail Minkus, he scaled down the design again to 246 m in 1954 and to 270 m in 1956.